Touro College of Osteopathic Medicine Students Successfully Match

 Reached in Miami, where he is finishing up his last rotation before beginning his residency at Mt.
 Sinai Medical Center in emergency medicine, Aldo Manresa said he was “ecstatic” about his match.
 Miami is Manresa’s hometown, and the former president of the school’s student government association said he has wanted to work in emergency medicine since his early college years.

 “I love the challenge of developing rapport with people I don’t know – in minutes, or seconds.
 When people are at their worst, it’s up to us to instill trust and comfort them.
-The diversity of medical conditions we deal with in the emergency department is very exciting,” he said.
+The variety of medical conditions we deal with in the emergency department is very exciting,” he said.

 He added that eventually he might aim to become a medical director of a fire department, where he could impact best practices in emergency care on a larger scale.